Sport in Calgary: Cycling

 Both Calgary and the Canadian Rockies are destinations for cycling and mountain biking.
-Within Calgary, a large bike path network exists (nearly 600km) as part of the city's transportation infrastructure.
+Within Calgary, a large bike path network exists (nearly 600 km) as part of the city's transportation infrastructure.
 It is used extensively both for commuting to work and for recreation as it connects most of the city's parks.
 Large parks such as Fish Creek Provincial Park and Nose Hill Park are also major destinations for cyclers.

 In the summer, Canada Olympic Park functions as a venue for both cross-country and downhill cycling.
 The Glenmore Velodrome is an outdoor track facility in the city.
 The Calgary BMX Association also operates a BMX racing track near Blackfoot Trail.

 There is a general cycling advocacy group, Bike Calgary.

 Ice hockey

-Calgary is home to the professional NHL team, the Calgary Flames and their AHL affiliate team the Calgary Wranglers who moved to Calgary in 2022 and will play their inaugural season in Calgary in 2022–23.
-Calgary is also home to several junior hockey clubs, including an entire junior "B" league, the Calgary Junior Hockey League.
+Calgary has been home to the professional NHL team, the Calgary Flames since 1980, and their AHL affiliate team the Calgary Wranglers, who moved to Calgary in 2022.
+Calgary is also home to several junior hockey clubs, including a major junior team: the Calgary Hitmen of the WHL, and an entire junior "B" league, the Calgary Junior Hockey League.
 The city also plays host to Midget AAA World Invitational Tournament hockey tournament.